-As an amateur, Rakhmanov went on to participate in 140 fights and quickly gained notable titles, including a gold medal in the 2009 Asian Amateur Boxing Championship.
-In 2013, he became the national champion of Uzbekistan.
-American kickboxer and 2x World Champion turned trainer, Dewey Cooper, noticed Rakhmanov’s talent and eventually took him under his wing.
-Cooper believed Rakhmanov deserved to be in the spotlight.
+As an amateur, Rakhmanov went on to participate in 140 fights and quickly gained notable titles, including a gold medal in the 2009 Asian Amateur Boxing Championship and in 2013 became the National Champion of Uzbekistan.
+American kickboxer and 2x World Champion turned trainer, Dewey Cooper, noticed Rakhmanov’s talent and believed Rakhmanov deserved to be in the spotlight.
 In December 2014, Rakhmanov left Uzbekistan and headed for Las Vegas, NV hoping to earn a spot on the Mayweather Promotions team.
-He trained rigorously with Cooper for six months at the Mayweather Boxing Club.
-His domineering power in the ring convinced Floyd that he deserved a place within his stable of fighters.
+After six months of rigorous training with Cooper his domineering power in the ring convinced Floyd that he deserved a place within his stable of fighters.
 In June of 2015, he was officially signed to Mayweather Promotions.

 Rakhmanov is driven by the desire of making his family’s name known to the world.
 He thanks Floyd Mayweather and Leonard Ellerbe for believing in him and providing the opportunity to turn his dream into a reality.
-Rakhmanov currently trains with Dewey Cooper at the Mayweather Boxing Club.
-When he’s not prepping for a fight, he likes to play soccer and swim to help him unwind.
+Rakhmanov currently trains with Ben-Tchavtchavadze at the Mayweather Boxing Club.
+When he’s not preparing for a fight, he likes to play soccer and swim to help him unwind and stay in shape.
 He maintains that the support of his family, friends, and the people of Uzbekistan has motivated him to continue on.
 If he wasn’t throwing power punches in the ring, Rakhmanov says he would have pursued a career as a businessman and oversee his family’s business in Uzbekistan.
 Even so, Rakhmanov is certain that boxing is his only destiny.